paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 #### Redundant Code

 During development consol.print() was judiciously employed to confirm the assignment of data elements (in the answers dictionary and the Project object), and to model styling strategies.
-Though now redundant, these segments of code have been retained (commented out) to demonstrate part of the development process.
+Though now redundant, these segments of code have been retained (commented out) to demonstrate that part of the development process.

-At one point during development, the main.py file defined a function that implemented progress bar (loading_simulation()).
+At one point during development, the main.py file defined a function that implemented a progress bar (loading_simulation()).
 This was to be used while the ReadMe.md file was being created.
-However, this was a simulation of progress, only displaying elapsed time.
+However, this was a simulation of progress that simply displayed elapsed time, as a purely aesthetic filler.
 The feature was removed from the final deployment, as a frivolous exercise.
 The code remains in place, now commented out.

 ---